MuntashirAkon/android-libraries/README.md

 # Android Libraries

-A list of Android libraries and/or trackers along with classification such as type, categories and ant-features.
+A list of Android libraries and/or trackers along with classification such as type, tags and anti-features.

 **Development Status:** Still in progress.
 Nothing is stable right now.
 DO NOT use this in your project.
 If you're interested in this project, you can watch the releases instead.